m-bassiri/Application_S4Lab/Qs.md

 ### 3. Write a hello-world C program and explain how we can dump its binary code with radare2.
 Steps and commands entered to do so is shown in the following figure.
 ![radare2](radare2.png)
 `r2` is for radare2. `-q` switch exits the radare2 shell after executing the command specified by `-c` switch. `pi` commands prints a number of bytes of the binary file.
-As the `%s` indicates the file size, so `pi %s` command dumps the whole binary file.
+As the `$s` indicates the file size, so `pi $s` command dumps the whole binary file.